 The staff at Beacon Academy understands the stress that students face and is well-versed in time management tips.
-If you are in the Crystal or Minneapolis area, and want to learn more of what we have to offer, schedule a tour or contact us today!
+If you are in the Crystal or Minneapolis area and want to learn more about what we have to offer, schedule a tour or contact us today!

 Photo by Prostock-studio on Shutterstock

 When it comes to your child’s education, it can be difficult to know what route to take.
 These days, there is a variety of choices, from traditional to online schools.
 Some, like private schools, are expensive and selective.
 Because they are both free for students to attend, charter schools and traditional public schools are popular choices, but many parents do not understand the difference between the two.

 When it comes to the two types of schools, they can vary greatly depending on the location.
 However, there are some basic differences.
 Understanding how the schools differ is important so parents can choose what is best for their child’s needs.

 The funding for public schools comes from the state, and funds are distributed to the schools based on the number of students enrolled.
 Sometimes this funding is supplemented by local or county districts.
 Charter schools are funded by the state, but usually not local districts.
 Many charter schools rely on grants, awards, and fundraising to meet expenses.

 One of the benefits of charter schools is they allow for more independence.
 The curriculum at traditional public schools typically has a one-size-fits-all style.
 Charter schools are often started by parents or groups looking for a different method or want to focus on a particular area, such as math or science.